deanblackborough/gm-platformer/README.md

 - `showDebug` variables on multiple objects to show movements and targets etc.
 - Enemy damage and collision detection
 - Kill plane
+- Player death animation plays on death and all input is ignored.

 ## How to run